Erie SeaWolves at Akron RubberDucks - Game Notes

 - Anthony Castro struck out 11 hitters on Wednesday, the 16th time this season an Erie starter has punched out 8+

-- The SeaWolves +24 run differential is second in the EL and the RubberDucks +17 ranks fifith
+- The SeaWolves +32 run differential is first in the EL and the RubberDucks +9 ranks sixth

-- The RubberDucks lead the league with 309 runs scored and Erie has scored 265 runs which is eighth
+- The RubberDucks lead the league with 312 runs scored and Erie has scored 276 runs which is sixth

-- The SeaWolves team ERA is third-best (3.37) while the RubberDucks staff owns the fourth-best team ERA (3.48)
+- The SeaWolves team ERA is third-best (3.36) while the RubberDucks staff owns the fifth-best team ERA (3.52)

 - Erie boasts the league's fourth-best defense (.981 fielding percentage) while Akron's defense is sixth (.980)